See the course info page for answers to all of the basic questions about the event (who, what, where, when, how, why, etc.).

 Question: Can I wear a snorkel during the swim portion of the AlbanyTri?
 What about other swimming devices?

 Snorkels are permitted at the AlbanyTri, since the USAT rulebook does not specifically ban them.
-Generally, snorkels are rarely seen in triathlons.
+Generally, snorkels are rarely seen in triathlons since they are not practical in open water events.
 Other organizations or races do ban them.
 See this article for a good run-down.

-Kickboards and pullbuoys are also permitted — if you feel you need them during the swim (though using them will lower your triathlete cred 😉 ).
+Kickboards are also permitted — if you feel you need one during the swim.
 These are available in the equipment area near the entrance to the outdoor pool.
 Use the pool’s ample supply rather than bringing your own.
-If you do use a kickboard or pullbuoy, you must return it to the supply bin at the end of your swim.
+If you do use a kickboard, you must return it to the supply bin at the end of your swim.

-No flippers, paddles, rubber duckies or other devices are permitted during the swim (though feel free to train with them to your heart’s content!).
+No flippers, paddles, pull buoys, rubber duckies or other devices are permitted during the swim (though feel free to train with them to your heart’s content!).

 Wetsuits are permitted at the AlbanyTri because the water temp is below 84°F (the outdoor pool is ~80°F).
 However, unless you have a circulation problem or just want to practice swimming with one, wearing a wetsuit is discouraged as you may overheat (especially if it’s a warm day).
 Also, a wetsuit will slow down your transition to the bike — which is more of a factor for a super sprint.